 - Who are you working hard for?

 Make music a part of your daily life, and don’t force it.
 Just let it be natural and curious.
 Take a step back when you need to.
 Breathe.
 Stretch.
 Celebrate how far you’ve come and how many cool things you still get to learn.
 Remember why you’re trying to make music in the first place.
 You’ll get there, and maybe you’ll even start loving your practice sessions.
 I certainly hope so!

-Go a step further and learn how to create more positivity in your practice sessions in 5 Ways to Find Joy While Practicing an Instrument and 7 Steps to Practice Joy While Practicing an Instrument.
+Go a step further and learn how to create more positivity in your practice sessions with the posts: 5 Ways to Find Joy While Practicing an Instrument and 7 Steps to Practice Joy While Practicing an Instrument.

 Book Review: The Art of Practicing by Madeline Bruser , Girl in Blue Music.